This won’t be the best-written blog post in the world. Nor the most eloquent as you can imagine.

 I think I am writing this mini journal as a way to help other people with TMJD surgery – including those with Ehlers-Danlos Syndrome.

-A quick back pedal first.
+A quick flashback.
 In October I woke up and yawned and my jaw locked – open.
 I have had joints lock before, including my jaw.
 But shut and clicks straight back more or less.
 This time I forced it to shut which was a bad plan.
 It hurt.
 Lots.
 And since then I have had pain, lots of random jaw positions to get used too and I could only open my mouth enough to fit my pinky finger in.
 Since October I have seen a number of ever more specialised oral medical professionals – from my regular dentist all the way to my TMJ maxillofacial surgeon.

 Yesterday I had surgery for a dislocated temporomandibular joint and a misplaced disc (it was about 1cm away from where it should be on the MRI from December).